MasoniteFramework/docs/features/validation.md

 {% endtabs %}

 {% hint style="info" %}
 There is no particular reason that rules are lowercase class names.
-The main reason it is improves readability when you end up using it as a method if you choose to register the rule with the validation class like you will see below.
+The main reason is that it improves readability when you end up using it as a method if you choose to register the rule with the validation class like you will see below.
 {% endhint %}

 This will create a boiler plate rule inside app/rules/equals\_masonite.py that looks like: